Click here for the Online Incident Report Link or Incident Report Form (pdf) for downlod. Please submit it within 72 hours of any incident.

 - You are not covered by OISRA insurance if

-- you are participating in events other than OISRA sanctioned or sponsored events (for example, USSA or USASA sponsored events or citizen's events)
+- you are participating in events other than OISRA sanctioned events (for example, USSA or USASA sponsored events or citizen's events)

 Q. #2.
-What is an OISRA sanctioned activity?
+What is an OISRA sanctioned event?

 A. #2.
 Any training or racing where the following criteria are met: